List of stadtholders in the Low Countries: Duchy of Jülich

 Only one Habsburg stadtholder was ever appointed over the Duchy of Jülich, when that country was occupied in 1543 at the end of the Guelders Wars.
-However, it soon became clear that Jülich would not become part of the Habsburg Netherlands, but remained in the possession of the House of La Marck.
+However, it soon became clear that Jülich would not become part of the Habsburg Netherlands, but would remain in the possession of the House of La Marck.
 The stadtholdership was abolished the same year.